StigNygaard/xIFr/README.md

 You wont even know if you were right-clicking directly on an img element or not.
 This is in my opinion the most important feature distinguishing xIFr from other Exif-viewers.

 Also with Deep Search, you can avoid overlayered logos and icons.
-By shift-clicking when selecting XIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (This minimum size is planned to be configurable in final release).
+By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a minimum-size (This minimum size is planned to be configurable in final release).

 Deep Search is supported in Firefox 63 or newer (If using Chrome or earlier versions of Firefox, there's unfortunately no deep search support,